 Third year (and beyond) - MMTS courses and preliminary examination

 COURSES.
 MMTS students take MMTS 711 and 712 (Translational Science Seminar) and MMTS 791 and 792 (Research) each semester until they file their intent to graduate.
 Total hours must be 9 in the fall and spring semesters and 6 in the summer term.

 PRELIMINARY EXAMINATION.
-MMTS students should take their preliminary examination by September 1st of their third year.
-Students who enter the program with the MD or DVM degree are to take preliminary exam by September 1st of Year Two.
+MMTS students should take their preliminary examination by September 1st at the beginning of their third year (end of second year).